INL/BlackLab/core/src/site/markdown/indexing-with-blacklab.md

 Then, to query these subproperties, use the following CQL extension syntax:

-  [pos:main="NOU-C" & pos:gender="n" & pos:number="sg"]
+  [pos/main="NOU-C" & pos/gender="n" & pos/number="sg"]

-These will effectively be translated into this:
+These will effectively be translated into something like this:

   [pos="main#NOU-C" & pos="gender#n" & pos="number#sg"]